Majayjay: Spanish rule

-The popularity of the town grew during Spanish rule.
-Botocan Falls went on to lead European travellers, besides wealthy Filipinos, to also frequently visit the town.
-Land travel also started being aided by horses.
+The town's popularity grew during Spanish rule.
+Botocan Falls went on to lead European travellers, besides wealthy Filipinos, to frequently visit the town.
+Land travel also started to be aided by horses.

-After the conversion of the citizens of Majayjay, the Spanish priests ordered the building of a provisional church near May-it River, but it was destroyed by a fire in 1578.
+After the conversion of the citizens of Majayjay, the Spanish priests ordered the construction of a provisional church near the May-it River, but it was destroyed by a fire in 1578.
 A new church made of bamboo and cogon thatch was built; however, another fire destroyed it again.
 A stone church was then built, which was also burned down.
-Despite the fires, the image of their patron saint, San Gregorio Papa Magno survived.
+Despite the fires, the image of their patron saint, San Gregorio Papa Magno, survived.

-Through the efforts of the Spanish priest Padre José de Puertollano, contributions enforced by parishioners, and forced labor of Filipinos, a new church was built in 1730, with its construction taking 19 years.
+Through the efforts of the Spanish priest Padre José de Puertollano, contributions enforced by parishioners, and forced labor of Filipinos, a new church was built in 1730, with construction taking 19 years.